 Intersection speed cameras use the same cameras and technology as red light cameras, but tickets are issued to drivers who speed through the intersection regardless of the colour of the signal.
 The intent is to encourage drivers to slow down and follow the posted speed limits without taking away from other priorities and enforcement efforts of police officers in our city.

 Intersection speed camera warning tickets start September 11, 2017, and tickets with fines will start November 1, 2017.
-Learn more here.
+For more information about intersection speed cameras, including the locations, click here.

 What you can do